ian-m-simons/uptime-monitor/README.md

 	>input validation for IP addresses
 	>consider changing audible alarm for failed ping
 	>create option to silence alarm and then later continue monitoring
+	>implement OS check so it monitor works crossplatform